devyanshi-t/DemoOne/ReadMe.md

 <br />
 </p>
+ 1. Open Powershell for windows and set to path to folder consisting the template files.
+ 2. Connect to Azure Account.

- First we are going to run a Powershell to test that the ARM template is valid.
+ 3.Then we are going to run a Powershell to test that the ARM template is valid.
  ``` bash
  Test-AzResourceGroupDeployment -ResourceGroupName "name of the resource group" -TemplateFile "yourtemplatefilename".json -Mode incremental -TemplateParameterFile "yourparametersfilename".json
 ```
-After the template is validated we are going to actually deploy the template by the Powershell script
+4. fter the template is validated we are going to actually deploy the template by the Powershell script
 ```bash
 New-AzResourceGroupDeployment -ResourceGroupName "name of the resource group" -TemplateFile "yourtemplatefilename".json -Mode incremental -TemplateParameterFile "yourparametersfilename".json
 ```
 Note: All deployments of templates here is in incremental mode.<br/>
 In incremental mode, Resource Manager leaves unchanged resources that exist in the resource group but aren't specified in the template.
 Resources in the template are added to the resource group.<br/>
 [For details on modes of ARM template deployments refer to this link](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deployment-modes)
-# Result
+# Output
 After the template is succesfully deployed the Powershell will show the details of the deployments.<br/>
 <p align="center">
 <img src="./1.png">